Keitho08/pands-project/README.md

     scores_list.append(metrics.accuracy_score(y_test, y_pred))
 ```

-We use a range of 1 to 26 to test k, and using rhe metrics module of sklearn we can numerically represent the accuracy for each k value.
+We use a range of 1 to 26 to test k, and using the metrics module of sklearn we can numerically represent the accuracy for each k value.
 Using this code we can plot the relationship for the values of K and the associated accuracy and use this to select the n_neighbors value for K in the final algorithim:

 ```python
 plt.plot(k_range, scores_list)